-- 3 eggs
+- 3 large eggs

 - ½ cup milk

-- ½ cup sugar
+- ¼ cup sugar

-- 1 tbsp apple cider vinegar
+- 1 tablespoon apple cider vinegar

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - Preheat the oven to 350 degrees.
 Roll out the refrigerated pie dough into a deep dish pie plate.1 refrigerated pie dough

 Recipes on Cookaholic Wife are for information purposes only.
 Nutritional Data provided has not been evaluated by a nutritionist.